Viceman256/Offline-Oracle/README.md

 # Offline Oracle

-Offline Oracle is a powerful, universal toolkit designed to transform any offline ZIM file archive (like Wikipedia, Stack Exchange, or medical manuals) into a private, verifiable, and conversational knowledge base.
+Offline Oracle is a powerful, universal toolkit designed to transform any offline ZIM file archive (like Wikipedia, StackExchange, or medical manuals) into a private, verifiable, and conversational knowledge base.

 The core purpose is to allow users to have intelligent, cited conversations with their own data.
 By forcing a Large Language Model (LLM) to answer questions using only facts retrieved from your trusted ZIM files, Offline Oracle creates a system that provides reliable, fact-based answers, effectively eliminating model hallucination.